knu-wcsl/csi_collector/README.md

 ## CSI Collector

 This project collects channel state information (CSI) of Wi-Fi packets using Raspberry Pi with Nexmon CSI tool.
-The collected CSI data can be stored in local device or transferred to a server.
+The collected CSI data can be either stored in local device or transferred to a server.
-Both server/client programs are included in this project

 ## Usage